Search

 mobile users, who constitute a significant portion of online shoppers.

-forms for mobile devices.
-Google reports that 61% of users are unlikely to
+- Implementation: Use responsive design and optimize payment forms for mobile devices.
+Google reports that 61% of users are unlikely to return to a mobile site they had trouble accessing, and 40% visit a competitor’s site instead.

 - Why It Matters: Allows users to make purchases without